A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Results and verification

-Lastly, the two main assumptions done in~\cite{poblador2018transient} are justified here.
+Lastly, the two main assumptions considered in Poblador-Ibanez and Sirignano~\cite{poblador2018transient} are verified.
 Throughout the simulation, pressure remains nearly constant and the velocity field is mainly driven by density changes caused by mixing.
 Moreover, Figure \ref{subfig:1D_Xint} shows the interface location as time marches.
 Because under this problem configuration mass exchange weakens as mixing occurs, the interface displacement is actually negligible.
-The maximum interface displacements after 50 \(\mu\)s are of the order of 100 nm, which are similar to the \(\Delta x\) used in the mesh of this problem and negligible compared to the thickness of the diffusion layers.
+The maximum interface displacements after 50 \(\mu\)s are of the order of 100 nm, which are similar to the grid spacing used in this problem and negligible compared to the thickness of the diffusion layers.
+In Figure~\ref{subfig:1D_Xint}, the interface location according to the results from Poblador-Ibanez and Sirignano~\cite{poblador2018transient} has been estimated by integrating the interface velocity, \(u_\Gamma\), over time.
+This velocity is evaluated by shifting the velocity field to satisfy \(u(x=0)=0\).
+Then, \(u_\Gamma\) is obtained from the mass balance across the interface (i.e., Eq.~(\ref{eqn:massflux})).
+On the other hand, the present work uses information of the volume fraction distribution to obtain the interface location at any given time.
+Because of the changes in the interface solution, the two approaches show slightly different results.

-The direction of the interface displacement discussed in~\cite{poblador2018transient} is also confirmed.
+The direction of the interface displacement discussed in Poblador-Ibanez and Sirignano~\cite{poblador2018transient} is also confirmed.
 At 10 bar, net vaporization is strong with very little dissolution of oxygen into the liquid phase.
 Thus, the interface recedes and the overall liquid volume decreases.
-However, as pressure increases, the dissolution of oxygen into \textit{n}-decane is enhanced.
-Therefore, the lighter species causes local liquid volume expansion near the interface.
+However, as pressure increases, the dissolution of oxygen into \textit{n}-decane is enhanced, the interface temperature is higher and liquid volume expansion occurs near the interface.
 At 50 bar, even though the interface presents net vaporization, it is not strong enough to compensate for the liquid volume expansion.
 At 100 bar and 150 bar, both local volume expansion and net condensation contribute to the overall increase in liquid volume.
-This feature of high-pressure, two-phase flows may cause the interface to simultaneously present net condensation and net vaporization at different locations depending on its deformation and the heat flux into the interface~\cite{poblador2019axisymmetric}.
+This feature of high-pressure, two-phase flows may cause the interface to present net condensation and net vaporization simultaneously at different locations depending on its deformation and the heat flux into the interface~\cite{poblador2019axisymmetric,poblador2021liquidjet}.